electron/electron/docs/api/browser-window.md

 * `event` Event
 * `isAlwaysOnTop` boolean

 Emitted when the window is set or unset to show always on top of other windows.
+This is a test do not merge.

 #### Event: 'app-command' _Windows_ _Linux_